-In a large-scale disaster, let your embassy or consulate know that you are safe.
-Kobe University will send a message to the e-mail address that are registered in your Student Portfolio on the URIBO-Net by a safety confirmation system called ANPIC.
+In a large-scale disaster, let your embassy or consulate know that you are safe.Kobe University will send a message to the e-mail address that is registered in your Student Portfolio on URIBO-Net via safety confirmation system called ANPIC.
 When you receive it, you must submit your condition.
 In order to make sure you receive the message, submit your e-mail address to the Student Section at your faculty if you change it.